argodev/learn/books/cuda_engineers/Appendix_B/readme.md

 # Appendix B: Software Setup

+In contrast to the prior appendix, the purpose here is to ensure that the software stack supporting the GPU is installed and available.
+The routines included are simple but confirm that you should be able to write code that talks to the card and get results.

 ## Linux Setup

 I had followed a number of steps previously (before getting this book) so I simply jumped to the validation steps.